 Put simply, our campers come from all kinds of racial and ethnic backgrounds—and each has a different story to tell.

 We love meeting new families and building an increasingly racially diverse camp community.
 Let’s have a conversation!

 We believe in the 80/20 rule.
 While we happily provide additional support and supervision for kids who need it, our expectation is that all campers can participate 80% of the time.

 Campers should be able to follow directions, participate in group activities, and adjust to daily schedule changes.

 Our goal is to celebrate and challenge kids in ways that help them grow into amazing human beings, but we know that no one place can be everything to everybody.
-Our staff includes an MSW, school counselor, LDTC, teachers, tutors, and other professionals who bring decades of experience working with children with a variety of special needs; if we need additional staff to support your child, we’ll bring them in at no extra cost to you.
+Our staff includes a school counselor, LDTC, teachers, tutors, and other professionals who bring decades of experience working with children with a variety of special needs; if we need additional staff to support your child, we’ll bring them in at no extra cost to you.
 If you have questions about whether your child will be successful at camp, please be in touch.
 And if you’re pretty sure that we’re not the right fit but you want advice about where might be, we’d be happy to talk about that, too!